506/642

 On top of faster delivery, compression also reduces the amount of bandwidth used by the CDN/web server.
 This is especially important for mobile devices, where the bandwidth is often limited.

-The response header Content-Encoding had a value of gzip.
+The response header Content-Encoding had a value of br.

 Akamai has documentation on how to enable Brotli compression.